×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Irish and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Irish language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Irish language is 25 and position of Serbian language is 44.
 Find all the information about these languages on Irish and Serbian.

 Irish and Serbian Language History